pires/kubernetes-elasticsearch-cluster/stateful/README.md

 # Elasticsearch StatefulSet Data Pod

-This directory contains Kubernetes configurations which run elasticsearch data pods as a [`StatefulSet`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/), using storage provisioned using a [`StorageClass`](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html).
+This directory contains Kubernetes configurations which run elasticsearch data and master pods as a [`StatefulSet`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/), using storage provisioned using a [`StorageClass`](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html).
 Be sure to read and understand the documentation in the root directory, which deploys the data pods as a `Deployment` using an `emptyDir` for storage.

 ## Storage

-The [`es-data-stateful.yaml`](es-data-stateful.yaml) file contains a `volumeClaimTemplates` section which requests a 12 GB disk.
+The [`es-data-stateful.yaml`](es-data-stateful.yaml) and [`es-master-stateful.yaml`](es-master-stateful.yaml) files contain `volumeClaimTemplates` sections which request a 12 GB (2 GB for master pods) disks.
 This is plenty of space for a demonstration cluster, but will fill up quickly under moderate to heavy load.
 Consider modifying the disk size to your needs.

 ## Deploy
 The root directory contains instructions for deploying elasticsearch using a `Deployment` with transient storage for data pods.
 These brief instructions show a deployment using the `StatefulSet` and `StorageClass`.